Mastic: benefits, dosage, contraindications

 Digestive disorders ✪✪✪✪✪

-Clinical research conducted with adults suffering from functional dyspepsia (digestive disorders without apparent cause) indicates that consuming 350 mg of mastic gum orally, three times a day for three weeks, helps relieve symptoms.
-Participants reported a reduction in stomach pain and burning, as well as a potential improvement in symptoms of gastroesophageal reflux.
+Clinical research conducted with adults suffering from functional dyspepsia (digestive disorders without an apparent cause) indicates that consuming 350 mg of mastic gum orally, three times a day for three weeks helps relieve symptoms.
+Participants notably reported a reduction in stomach pain and heartburn, as well as a potential improvement in gastroesophageal reflux symptoms.

 Posologie

 Is Chios mastic gum effective in the treatment of functional dyspepsia?
-A prospective randomised double-blind placebo controlled trial
+A prospective randomized double-blind placebo-controlled trial

 Traditional uses, phytochemistry and pharmacology of Chios mastic gum (Pistacia lentiscus var.
 Chia, Anacardiaceae): A review